-27.2 The investments in the capital instruments of unconsolidated financial and insurance/takaful entities, as set forth under paragraph 27.1, shall be deducted in the calculation of capital as follows:
+26.2 The investments in the capital instruments of unconsolidated financial and takaful entities, as set forth under paragraph 26.1, shall be deducted in the calculation of capital as follows:

-- (i) where the Labuan banks owns more than 10% of the issued ordinary share capital of a non-affiliated issuing entity, the entire amount of investments in capital instruments; - (ii) where the issuing entity is an affiliate of the Labuan banks, the entire amount of investments in capital instruments; and - (iii) where the Labuan banks does not own more than 10% of the issued ordinary share capital of a non-affiliated issuing entity, the amount of all capital instruments held in excess of 10% of the Labuan banks common equity.
+- (i) where the Labuan Islamic banks owns more than 10% of the issued ordinary share capital of a non-affiliated issuing entity, the entire amount of investments in capital instruments; - (ii) where the issuing entity is an affiliate of the Labuan Islamic banks71, the entire amount of investments in capital instruments; and - (iii) where the Labuan Islamic banks does not own more than 10%71 of the issued ordinary share capital of a non-affiliated issuing entity, the amount of all capital instruments held in excess of 10% of the Labuan Islamic banks common equity72.

-In addition, Labuan FSA will also require that all reciprocal cross holdings of capital instruments that are designed to artificially inflate the capital position of a Labuan bank be deducted.
+In addition, Labuan FSA will also require that all reciprocal cross holdings of capital instruments that are designed to artificially inflate the capital position of a Labuan Islamic bank be deducted.

-27.3 In applying the deductions under paragraph 27.2, a Labuan bank shall apply the corresponding deduction approach by deducting an investment from the same component of capital for which the capital would qualify if it was issued by the Labuan bank itself.
-In applying the corresponding deduction approach, if the capital instrument of the entity in which the Labuan bank has invested in does not meet the criteria for inclusion in CET1 Capital, AT1 Capital, or Tier 2 Capital of the Labuan bank, the capital is to be considered as an ordinary share for purposes of this regulatory adjustment and thus deducted in the calculation of CET1 Capital.
+26.3 In applying the deductions under paragraph 26.2, a Labuan Islamic bank shall apply the corresponding deduction approach by deducting an investment from the same component of capital for which the capital would qualify if it was issued by the Labuan Islamic bank itself.
+In applying the corresponding deduction approach, if the capital instrument of the entity in which the Labuan Islamic bank has invested in does not meet the criteria for inclusion in CET1 Capital, Additional Tier 1 Capital, or Tier 2 Capital of the Labuan Islamic bank, the capital is to be considered as an ordinary share for purposes of this regulatory adjustment73 and thus deducted in the calculation of CET1 Capital.

-This includes the scenario where the Labuan bank does not own any issued ordinary share capital of the issuing entity.
+71 This includes the scenario where the Labuan Islamic bank does not own any issued ordinary share capital of the issuing entity.

-The common equity for purposes of calculating the 10% threshold shall be calculated after applying the regulatory adjustments set out in paragraphs 16.0 to 26.0 to the sum of items set out in paragraphs 9.1(i) to (v).
+72 The common equity for purposes of calculating the 10% threshold shall be calculated after applying the regulatory adjustments set out in paragraphs 16 to 25 above to the sum of items set out in paragraphs 9.1(i) to (v).

-27.4 The amount of capital holdings which is not deducted under paragraph 27.2(iii) shall continue to be risk-weighted.
+26.4 The amount of capital holdings which is not deducted under paragraph 26.2(iii) shall continue to be risk weighted74.
 For the application of risk weighting, the amount of the holdings must be allocated on a pro-rata basis between those held below and those held above the threshold.

-28.0 Other Regulatory Adjustments
+27.0 Other Regulatory Adjustments

-28.1 In applying the regulatory adjustments against a particular tier of capital and if the Labuan banks does not have enough of that tier of capital to satisfy the deduction, any shortfall shall be deducted in the calculation of the next higher tier of capital.
+27.1 In applying the regulatory adjustments against a particular tier of capital and if the Labuan Islamic banks does not have enough of that tier of capital to satisfy the deduction, any shortfall shall be deducted in the calculation of the next higher tier of capital75.

-28.2 Where Labuan FSA specifies in writing a specific regulatory adjustment in this framework in respect of a Labuan bank after having regard to the specific risk profile of the Labuan bank, the Labuan bank shall comply with such adjustment.
+27.2 Where Labuan FSA specifies in writing a specific regulatory adjustment in this framework in respect of a Labuan Islamic bank after having regard to the specific risk profile of the Labuan Islamic bank, the Labuan Islamic bank shall comply with such adjustment.

-An investment in an instrument issued by a regulated financial entity is not required to be deducted if that instrument is not deemed as its regulatory capital under the rules of the relevant authority.
+73 An investment in an instrument issued by a regulated financial entity is not required to be deducted if that instrument is not deemed as its regulatory capital under the rules of the relevant authority.

-Instruments in the trading book shall be treated in accordance with the market risk rules and instruments in the banking book shall be treated in accordance with the credit risk rules.
+74 Instruments in the trading book shall be treated in accordance with the market risk rules and instruments in the banking book shall be treated in accordance with the credit risk rules.

-For example, if a Labuan bank does not have enough AT1 Capital to meet the deductions, the shortfall will be deducted in the calculation of CET1 Capital.
+75 For example, if a Labuan Islamic bank does not have enough Additional Tier 1 Capital to meet the deductions, the shortfall will be deducted in the calculation of CET1 Capital.